nitin-motiani/jlisp/src/Plans.md

 21. Wonder what's better.
 String or variable expressions for names in Definition, Assignment, Lambda and Function expressions.

+22. I am really pained about list doubling as procedure to be honest :(

+23. At some point, I'll have to make things make sense in terms of list and proc and other forms.
+Current design seems ugly.
+If I could think of a good way to handle symbols and shit, maybe I can introduce next level of hiearchy, and be done with it.

+24. Booleans and integers don't automatically get cast to each other, so that's nice

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type